rsek/datasworn/ironsworn_moves.md

 * Take +1 spirit.
 * Take +2 momentum.

 On a **weak hit**, your bond is fragile and you must prove your loyalty.
-Envision what they ask of you (*Ask the Oracle* if unsure), and do it (or *Endure Harm*).
-If you refuse or fail, clear the bond and *Endure Harm*.
+Envision what they ask of you (*Ask the Oracle* if unsure), and do it (or *Swear an Iron Vow*).
+If you refuse or fail, clear the bond and *Pay the Price*.

-On a **miss**, or if you have no interest in maintaining this relationship, clear the bond and *Endure Harm*.
+On a **miss**, or if you have no interest in maintaining this relationship, clear the bond and *Pay the Price*.

 ### Aid Your Ally

-When **you *Endure Harm* in direct support of an ally**, and score a hit, they (instead of you) can take the benefits of the move.
+When **you *Secure an Advantage* in direct support of an ally**, and score a hit, they (instead of you) can take the benefits of the move.
 If you are in combat and score a strong hit, you and your ally have initiative.

 ### Write Your Epilogue